 5. Include Games

 People enjoy games.
 By including them in your presentation, you can lighten the mood and make dull topics more attractive.
 The options are endless: from classic getting-to-know-each-other-games to little trivia quizzes – anything is possible.
-For more game ideas, check out our article on Games for PowerPoint Presentations.
+For more game ideas, check out our article on Games for Audience Engagement.

 6. Go with the unexpected

 How many PowerPoint presentations have you seen in your life, and how many were more or less the same?
 Unfortunately, many people still do presentations "the old fashioned way", standing in front of an audience while covering each one of their thoroughly listed bullet points on their slides – when there’s actually so much more you can do during presenting!
 Add a cool animation, lighten the mood with some jokes, directly talk to people in your audience, bring your guitar and sing a song, let someone else take over a part of the presentation,… Your attendees like it when they see things they’ve never seen before.
-Think about alternations you can make that make your presentation one of a kind.
+Think about alternations you can make that make your presentation one of a kind to increase the overall audience engagement.

 7. Add Multimedia-Elements